MaisarbiL/service-mesh/labs/01-install-service-mesh.md

 Use the Red Hat OpenShift Service Mesh operator to deploy a multi-tenant Service Mesh

 ## Setup

 Configure Control Plane including

 * Configure Control Plane
 * Configure project(s) or namespace(s) to be part of Service Mesh

+Overall steps including
+* Create project for ControlPlane.
+Normally named istio-system.
+  Remark: For this lab will be ${USERID}-istio-system
+* Creating and managing a ServiceMeshControlPlane resource to deploy the Service Mesh control plane
+* Creating a ServiceMeshMemberRoll resource to specify the namespaces associated with the Service Mesh.

 Following command line tools are needed for lab